 A misdemeanor is a non-indictable offense that is generally less severe than felonies.
 However, like felonies, a misdemeanor charge is classified by a number-based system designed to describe the severity of the alleged crime.
 In New Hampshire, misdemeanors are crimes that are punishable by less than one year in jail or by fines only.
 New Hampshire law categorizes misdemeanors into two classes: Class A misdemeanors and Class B misdemeanors.
 Some crimes, such as prostitution, disorderly conduct and shoplifting items valued at $1,000 or less, can be charged with Class A or B misdemeanors.

 New Hampshire Felonies

-A felony offense is a criminal conviction with a maximum sentence of more than 1 year, which is served in a county jail or state prison.
+A felony offense is a criminal conviction with a minimum sentence of more than 1 year, which is served in a county jail or state prison.
 In some cases, a felony conviction can even be punished by death.
 In New Hampshire, felonies are serious crimes that are punishable by more than one year in prison.
 New Hampshire law categorizes felonies into two classes: Class A felonies and Class B felonies.
-Class A felonies are more serious crimes than B felonies, Classification of Crimes
+Class A felonies are more serious crimes than B felonies.

 New Hampshire Sex Offender Listing

 A sex offender listing is a registry of persons who have been convicted of committing a sex crime.
 It is often accessible by the public.
 In most cases, jurisdictions compile their laws into sections, such as traffic, assault and sexual.
 Judges are however given discretion as to whether registration is required for crimes besides those listed under the sex offender registration law.
 A judge may order an adult to register as a sex offender if the crime they were convicted of involves sexual motivation.